Duafan/Simple-Face-Detector/README.md

 # Simple-Face-Detector
-Simple Face Detector using OpenCv
+Simple Face, Eye and Smile Detector using OpenCv